australiaitgroup/Data-Engineer-Fullstack-Wiki/Lecture 15 Unix Linux Shell Basic Data warehouse.md

 - Multiple hierarchies
 - Flags and indicators
 - Null attributes in dimension
+  - use unk / N/A instead of Null
 - Calendar table
 - Role playing dimensions
-- Junk dimension VS cross join等
+- Junk dimension
+  - like a combination of miscellaneous
 - Snowflaked dimension
 - Outrigger dimensions